infews/workstation_repave/README.md

 ```
 ...and watch the prompts

-4. Populate a file `~/.system_name` with the name you want for this computer
+4. Populate the file `~/.system_name` with the name you want for this computer
 5. Run `bin/repave` to finish

 # What's Happening?